 “That was a Friday,” de Weldon concluded, “I worked all Friday night, all Saturday, part of Saturday night, all Sunday and by Monday morning the model was completed. . . . the captain immediately sent me with it to Washington, and he said, ‘This is too important to have it here at the station.’”

 De Weldon was soon asked to do another, larger model, which could be used to launch a victory bond drive.
 This 9-foot limestone model was created with the help of three Marines: Rene Gagnon, Ira Hayes, and John Bradley.
-They were thought to be the only survivors of the flag raising, so they posed for de Weldon, although it was later determined that Bradley had been misidentified and was not in the iconic photo.
+They were thought to be the only survivors of the flag raising, so they posed for de Weldon, although it was later determined that Bradley and Gagnon had been misidentified and were not in the iconic photo.

 After the war, Congress commissioned de Weldon to create the larger statue with 32-foot figures that Americans are so familiar with today.
 De Weldon was determined, sometimes working as many as 19 hours a day.
 He first created a plaster model—this process took three years!
 The model was then taken apart, and each piece was separately cast in bronze.
 Finally, the (still largely unassembled) statue was delivered to Washington D.C. by a three-truck convoy.